phytec-labs/meta-redbeet/README.md

 2 - Adding the meta-phytec_redbeet layer to your build
 ======================================================

-Enter the `/sources` directory of your yocto build and checkout the meta-layer
+Enter the `/sources` directory of your yocto build and clone the meta-layer

 ```bash
 # Clone the meta-layer